awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_service-with-iam.md

 | --- |--- |
 |  Supports service\-linked roles  |    No   |

   A service\-linked role is a type of service role that is linked to an AWS service\.
 The service can assume the role to perform an action on your behalf\.
-Service\-linked roles appear in your IAM account and are owned by the service\.
+Service\-linked roles appear in your AWS account and are owned by the service\.
 An IAM administrator can view, but not edit the permissions for service\-linked roles\.

 Amazon Transcribe doesn't support service\-linked roles\.